jonathanbcsouza/P4-MusicApp/README.md

 - ClickListeners
 - Arraylists
 - RecicleViews
-- WebView for payments by PayPal.
+- WebView for payments with PayPal.

  ---